mdeltito/bingosync/README.md

 This project is the "original" Bingosync, which was developed in 2013 to support team-style bingo games for the speedrunning community.
 The project was mostly abandoned in early 2015.

 [Bingosync.com](http://bingosync.com) emerged soon after, and is a (much improved) rebuild of the original concept.
-This project is unaffiliated with [bingosync.com](http://bingosync.com).
+This project is unaffiliated with [bingosync.com](http://bingosync.com), but be sure to check out that version!

 ## Requirements